White ex-officer pleads guilty in black man’s slaying

 The plea from Michael Slager, 35, came five months after a jury deadlocked on state murder charges against him in the 2015 shooting of Walter Scott.
 South Carolina prosecutors had planned to retry Slager, but as part of Tuesday’s plea bargain, they agreed to drop the murder case.

 Slager admitted violating Scott’s civil rights by shooting him without justification.
-He could get up to life in prison and a $250,000 fine at sentencing, though prosecutors agreed to ask for more than 20 years behind bars.
+He could get up to life in prison and a $250,000 fine at sentencing, though prosecutors agreed to ask for about 20 years behind bars.
 No sentencing date was set.

 A bystander’s grainy video of the shooting, viewed millions of times online, showed the 50-year-old motorist breaking away after struggling with Slager over the officer’s Taser.
 Slager then began firing at Scott’s back from 17 feet away.
 Five of eight bullets hit him.